Conime2025/conime-multi/content/en/posts/movies/review-rurouni-kenshin-2012.md

 studio = "Warner Bros.
 Japan"
 +++

-### Informasi Film
+### Film Information
-- Judul Internasional: *Rurouni Kenshin Part I: Origins*
+- International Title: *Rurouni Kenshin Part I: Origins*
-- Sutradara: Keishi Ōtomo
+- Director: Keishi Ōtomo
-- Pemeran Utama:
+- Main Cast:
   - Himura Kenshin – Takeru Satō
   - Kaoru Kamiya – Emi Takei
   - Sanosuke Sagara – Munetaka Aoki
   - Megumi Takani – Yū Aoi
-- Durasi: 135 menit
+- Duration: 135 minutes
-- Rilis Jepang: 25 Agustus 2012
+- Japan Release: August 25, 2012
-- Pendapatan Dunia: ± $37,7 juta
+- Worldwide Gross: approx. $37.7 million
-- Rating IMDb: 7.4/10 (30.000+ penilaian)
+- IMDb Rating: 7.4/10 (30,000+ ratings)

-### Kelebihan Film
+### Strengths of the Film

-1. Chemistry dan Casting
+1. **Casting and Chemistry**
-Takeru Satō sangat cocok memerankan Kenshin.
-Bahkan kreator asli memuji pemilihannya.
-Emi Takei sebagai Kaoru juga tampil dengan karakter yang kuat namun lembut—mereka membentuk pasangan yang harmonis.
+   Takeru Satō is perfectly cast as Kenshin—even the manga creator praised this choice.
+Emi Takei delivers a Kaoru who is strong yet gentle, making their partnership believable and compelling.

-2. Aksi Pedang yang Memukau
+2. **Impressive Sword-Fighting Action**
-Koreografi bertarung dalam film ini luar biasa.
-Gerakan cepat dan penuh gaya membuat pertarungan terasa nyata dan menyenangkan untuk ditonton.
+   The fight choreography is outstanding, with quick, stylish moves that feel authentic and thrilling to watch.

-3. Tema Penebusan dan Emosi
+3. **Themes of Redemption and Emotion**
-Kenshin yang berjuang menebus masa lalunya sebagai Battōsai membawa beban emosional yang terasa dalam sepanjang film.
-Tanpa membunuh, ia tetap menjadi pelindung bagi yang lemah.
+   Kenshin’s struggle to atone for his bloody past as Battōsai gives the film its emotional weight.
+He refuses to kill but remains a protector of the weak.

 {{< related-auto >}}

-### Catatan Kecil
+### Minor Notes

-- Penjahat yang Terlalu Teatrikal
+- **Overly Theatrical Villains**
-Beberapa karakter seperti Takeda Kanryū atau Jin-e terasa agak berlebihan, dengan gaya bicara dan tampilan yang dramatis.
+  Characters like Kanryū Takeda and Jin-e can feel a bit over-the-top with their dramatic acting and delivery.

-- Karakter Pendukung Kurang Mendalam
+- **Thin Supporting Characters**
-Akibat keterbatasan durasi, latar belakang karakter pendukung seperti Megumi atau Sanosuke terasa lebih tipis dibanding versi manga/anime.
+  Due to runtime constraints, supporting characters like Megumi and Sanosuke have less background than their manga/anime versions.

-### Kutipan Penonton
+### Viewer Quote

-“Pembuat adaptasi ini benar-benar memahami materi sumbernya—menyuguhkan aksi pedang cepat dan emosional yang tepat.” — *IMDb user 'H‑*'*
+> “The filmmakers truly understood the source material—delivering sword fights that are both fast and emotionally resonant.” — *IMDb user 'H-*'*

 {{< content-end >}}